Zeldax64/hdc/README.md

 Models implemented:

-- Language recognition: Detect the text of an unknown string.
+- Language recognition (language): Detect the text of an unknown string.
-- VoiceHD: Speech recognition.
+- VoiceHD (voicehd): Speech recognition.
+- Digit recognition (mnist): Detect a handwritten digit using the MNIST dataset.

 ## Running